NServiceBusExtensions/Home/README.md

 ### Do I need to be a backer to contribute a Pull Request?

 Yes.
-You must be a backer to be a user of the below NuGet packages.
+You must be a Patron to be a user of the below NuGet packages.
 Contributing Pull Requests does not cancel this out.
 It may seem unfair to expect people both contribute PRs and also financially back this project.
 However it is important to remember the effort in reviewing and merging a PR is often similar to that of creating the PR.
 Also the project maintainers are committing to support that added code (feature or bug fix) for the life of the project.

 ### Do I need a license to use these libraries at runtime in production or testing environments?